rauc/rauc/docs/advanced.rst

 It verifies the bundle against the given keyring, strips the old signature and attaches a new one based on the key and cert files provided.
+If the old signature is no longer valid, you can use the ``--no-verify`` argument to disable verification.

 Switching the Keyring -- SPKI hashes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^